Parent Education & Empowerment

 We understand the importance that mentors and role models play in the social, emotional and intellectual development of our youth.
 And for that reason, we are a proud supporter of the Alum Rock Counseling Center and the Ocala Mentoring program.
 If you or anyone you know is interested in becoming a mentor, please contact Celina Chun: at email@example.com.

 Second Harvest Food Bank

 As part of our uniform policy, one day out of the week, students are highly encouraged to wear professional attire to school.
 We feel that if students look the part, they feel and act the part.
-However, for students who do not have access to professional clothing, we invite them to pick out clothing from our clothing closets.
+However, for students do not have access to professional clothing, we invite them to pick out clothing from our clothing closet.
 Please have your student inquire with their school administrators about the designated clothing closet.